nermennasser/search-tweets-ruby/README.md

 + Supports flexible ways to specify the search *study period*.
 Your study period may be a week, and the example script manages the multiple requests needed to span that period.
 E.g., ```-s 7d``` specifies the past 7 days. ```-s 12h``` specifies 12 hours, and ```-s 90m``` specifies 90 minutes.
 Other patterns such as ```YYYY-MM-DD HH:mm```, standard Twitter ISO timestamps, and the legacy 'Gnip' ```YYYYMMDDhhmm``` pattern are also supported.
 If no ```start-time``` and ```end-time``` details are included, the endpoint defaults to the previous seven days, starting with the most recent Tweets, then going back through time one page at a time.

 + Supports a "polling" ```-p``` mode.
-Polling mode is a pattern where a request is made on an internal (defaults to every 10 minutes) Both scripts support polling:
+Polling mode is a pattern where a request is made on an interval (defaults to every 10 minutes) Both scripts support polling:
   + search.rb: This script is designed to make a set of requests and quit.
 When in 'polling' mode, the script leaves a 'breadcrumb' files with the 'newest' Tweet ID in it.
 The next time the script runs, it references this 'newest_id.txt' file and asks for Tweets posted since that one, then quits.
 Designed to be entered as a crontab job.
   + polling.rb: This script is based on an endless loop that makes requests for new Tweets on an ```--poll-interval``` (in minutes) command-line argument.